LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

         Signature: (Ljava/io/File;)V

 #.
 After finding the contructor method for our class, the code instantiates an
-   object by passing that information into ``NewObject``.
-The line of code below stores a Java object into "obj" by calling ``NewObject`` with the class information, method ID, and any additional parameters required by the constructor (in this case the path to the ziped file).
-For more information on ``NewObject``, see `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp4517>`_
+   object by passing that information into `~java_jvm_getenv->NewObject`.
+The line of code below stores a Java object into "obj" by calling `~java_jvm_getenv->NewObject` with the class information, method ID, and any additional parameters required by the constructor (in this case the path to the zipped file).
+For more information on `~java_jvm_getenv->NewObject`, see `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp4517>`_
    ::